Mohit7076A/HeadlineAI-News-Article-Assitant/README.md

 3. **Configure API Keys**

-   Create a `.env` file and add your OpenAI and News API keys:
+   Create a `.env`  or `config.py` file and add your OpenAI and News API keys:

    ```bash
    OPENAI_API_KEY=your_openai_api_key